 The battery consumption has reduced dramatically over the years and if you compare it, the popular live wallpaper apps consume about 2-4% more battery than its static counterpart.
-The above score is for most of the popular ones out there, like the Muzei Live Wallpaper or Minima Live Wallpaper app.
+The above score is for most of the popular ones out there like the Muzei Live Wallpaper or the Minima Live Wallpaper app.

 Another dictator in the field of battery consumption is how much the wallpaper is being used.